jac11/ShellBack/README.md

 ## Setting up the Listener
 ------------------------------------------------------------------------------
    * Before using the script, you need to set up a listener on your machine.
-   * Use The stage.py as listner set the port Numnber in shellBack as same port number in sge argmaint to listen r=the port connetion
+   * Use stage.py as the listener and set the port number in shellBack.py to the same port number in stage.py to establish the connection.
    *you can use  netcat listener tool on the specified IP address and port (LHOST and LPORT variables).

 ## Running the Script